View Source Enum (Elixir v1.18.0)

 Opposite of zip/2.
 Extracts two-element tuples from the given enumerable and groups them together.

-Returns the enumerable with each element wrapped in a tuple alongside its index.
+Returns the enumerable with each element wrapped in a tuple alongside its index or according to a given function.

 Zips corresponding elements from a finite collection of enumerables into a list of tuples.